burger7164/LogicaDE/README.md

 TEST BUILD IS NOT MADE TO RUN ON OTHER PC YET!!
 If you still somewhy need to run it, you'll need renpy's GUI installed on your pc.

+!!
+ALL CREDIT FOR MUSIC/IMAGES/SFX GOES FOR THEIR RESPECTIVE CREATORS !!